mesosphere/dcos-docs-site/pages/services/spinnaker/quick-start-guide/index.md

 ---
 layout: layout.pug
-navigationTitle: Configuring DC/OS access for Spinakker
+navigationTitle: Configuring DC/OS access for Spinnaker
 excerpt: How to use Spinakker with DC/OS
 title: Configuring DC/OS access for Spinakker
 menuWeight: 2